matoushavlena/myo-truck/README.md

 [![Myo Armband controlling Lego Mindstorm EV3 RAC3 TRUCK by hand gestures](http://img.youtube.com/vi/LsQ_2EhIpoQ/0.jpg)](http://www.youtube.com/watch?v=LsQ_2EhIpoQ)

 ## How to build the robot
 You can follow the official building instructions for EV3 RAC3 TRUCK on [lego site](http://www.lego.com/en-us/mindstorms/build-a-robot/rac3-truck).
 Then you need to install lejOS on your EV3.
 It's quite simple and you will find all necesarry information and files [here](http://www.lejos.org/ev3.php).
 I recommend you to download EV3 Eclipse plugin, which makes it very convenient to control your EV3 from Eclipse environment.
-Also, if you have the possibility to get NETGEAR Wifi Dongle for your EV3, it will allow you to connect to your EV3 wirelessy.
+Also, if you have the possibility to get NETGEAR Wifi Dongle for your EV3, it will allow you to connect to your EV3 wirelessly.
 Otherwise you can use Bluetooth or USB connection.

 ## Run the program
 There are two classes in the project.
 You need to run the `MyoTruck`.